zacnees3/getting-started-with-github-copilot/.github/steps/1-preparing.md

    <img width="150" alt="image" src="https://github.com/user-attachments/assets/5e64db46-95cb-415d-badc-b6b8677f10c1" />

-1. If this is your first, time using GitHub Copilot, you will have to accept the usage terms to continue.
+1. If this is your first time using GitHub Copilot, you will need to accept the usage terms to continue.

 1. Enter the below prompt to ask Copilot to introduce you to the project.